 A bridge loan allows the user to meet current obligations by providing immediate cash flow.
 Bridge loans are usually short-term averaging 12-24 months.
 Generally an interest-only rather than an amortizing payment is required to service the debt at slightly higher interest rates than a permanent mortgage.
 Bridge loans are backed by some form of collateral (primarily CRE), but may include business assets.

-Commercial Mortgage Backed Securities (CMBS), or Conduit Loans are an extremely attractive option for stabilized properties with national credit tenants.
-These loans offer the most competitive rates (generally lower than bank prime) with fixed rate terms of 10 years.
-Because the collateral is a high-quality, stabilized income property, CMBS mortgages are typically assumable by another qualified owner, providing an intrinsic value to this class of loans in the event that interest rates are rising.
+Commercial Mortgage Backed Securities (CMBS), also known as Conduit Loans, are an extremely attractive option for stabilized properties with national credit tenants.
+These loans offer the lowest rates (generally lower than any other bank mortgage option,) with fixed-rate terms of 10 years.
+Since the collateral is required to be a high-quality, stabilized income property, the rate is fixed against a margin such as US Treasuries, or LIBOR (now SOFR).

 A conduit loan is packaged into a pool with other similar-type commercial loans, then securitized and sold in the secondary market to institutional investors.
-The loans in the pool are held in trust and serve as collateral for the mortgage-backed security.
+The loans in the pool are held in trust and the stabilized property and cash flow serve as collateral for the mortgage-backed security.

 This special class of CRE loans may cover Tenant Improvements (T.I.’s) and Lease-up Expenses, allowing an investor to make improvements and cover the costs of lease-up expenses prior to stabilizing a recently improved property.